mohsin-r/csc458-pa/writeups/pa1.md

 This programming assignment took me about 5 hours to do.

-Program Structure and Design of the NetworkInterface:
+### Program Structure and Design of the NetworkInterface

 I added three data structures to the network interface.

 The first was a time tracking integer, which tracks what the current time is in milliseconds.